NHL playoff hockey game streaming on a TV showing a cord-cutting setup

 Device Compatibility and Game-Night Reliability

 For playoff viewing, the safest device advice is boring on purpose: use a modern Roku, Fire TV Stick 4K Max, Apple TV 4K, or Google TV box that already runs your chosen apps well.
-If you want broader hardware advice for sports viewers, read our best streaming device for sports fans guide .
+If you want broader hardware advice for sports viewers, read our best streaming device for sports fans guide.
 If you already know you are leaning YouTube TV as the service layer, our YouTube TV review also covers the app experience across common living-room devices.

 Which Setup Should You Actually Pick?

-Pick the antenna plus Sling Orange plus HBO Max setup if your priority is pure savings and you are comfortable managing a short-term stack.
-Pick YouTube TV if your house wants the lowest-friction answer and you know convenience matters.
-Pay for DirecTV Stream only when your sports problem extends beyond the playoff bracket and into RSN-dependent regular-season viewing.
+Pick an antenna if you only need the current ABC-only Stanley Cup Final.
+Pick the antenna plus Sling Orange plus HBO Max Standard setup if your priority is the cheapest reusable multi-round formula and you are comfortable managing a short-term stack.
+Pick YouTube TV if your house wants the lowest-friction answer.
+Pay for DIRECTV Stream CHOICE only when your sports problem extends beyond the playoff bracket and into RSN-dependent regular-season viewing.

 Bottom Line